Peggy Guggenheim at Home in Venice: Collector, Patroness, Lover.

 Story by Lee Daley.
 Photos by Lee Daley unless otherwise noted.

 Peggy bought the place- Palazzo Venier dei Leoni- for a song right after World War II ended.
 By then, she was living alone with her art and her dogs: the palazzo was the perfect size.
-She had fallen in love with Venice as a young girl when she traveled to Europe with her family.
+She had fallen in love with Venice as an adolescent when she traveled to Europe with her family.
 And never forgot it.
-Forever shaped by the loss of her doting father, Benjamin Guggenheim, who died in the sinking of the RMS Titanic when she was a girl of just 13, Peggy was known during her lifetime to seek solace– not only in her love of art– but also with the artists who created the works she collected.
+Forever shaped by the loss of her doting father, Benjamin Guggenheim, who died in the sinking of the RMS Titanic when she was a girl of just 13, Peggy was known during her lifetime to seek solace–not only in her love of art–but occasionally with the artists who created the works she collected.
 Often called an “art addict,” she was eventually known to love art and sex in equal abundance.
 A true bohemian socialite, she once said: “I was a liberated woman long before there was a name for it.”
 Peggy Guggenheim.

 Art was the magnet but so was Peggy.
 Perhaps not intended, but in time, the name, Peggy Guggenheim, became synonymous with a wicked notoriety.
 Perhaps her warm weather sunbathing in the nude on the roof of her palazzo contributed.
 Content to let the greats and those who aspired to greatness come to her, she lived in the white house called the Venier dei Leoni Palace until her death thirty years later.
 Today, it is home to the Peggy Guggenheim Collection, where the artworks tell a story of personal relationships, as each work of art was personally chosen.
 Today, the Peggy Guggenheim Collection is one of the finest museums of modern art in the world.